-Our research focus is the development of technologies to study and solve the causes of neural injury and disease.
+Our research focus is to leverage genomic and stem cell technologies to study and solve the causes of neural injury, addiction and disease.
 As part of the W.M.
-Keck Center for Collaborative Neuroscienceand the Rutgers Stem Cell Research Center, we share several collaborative projects with our colleagues.
+Keck Center for Collaborative Neuroscience and the Rutgers Addiction Research Center, we share several collaborative projects with our colleagues.

-- Risk gene variants in addiction disorders Another set of projects, in collaboration with Dr. Jay Tischfield, build on the large-scale screening for human genetic variants associated with nicotine and alcohol abuse. iPSC lines were prepared from subjects collected by the COGEND project, under the direction of Dr. Laura Bierut, or the COGA project.
-These projects are all in collaboration with Dr. Zhiping Pang.
+- Risk gene variants in addiction disorders Beginning with a collaboration with Dr. Jay Tischfield, we built collections of human induced pluripotent stem cells (iPSC) with selected subjects from the large-scale screening for genetic variants associated with nicotine and alcohol abuse.
+Our current focus is on alcoholism risk variants from the COGA project.
+These projects are all in collaboration with Dr. Zhiping Pang of the Rutgers Child Health Institute.
 Our goal is to identify mechanisms in human neurons that predict optimal therapies based on specific genetic variants.
-A recent article appeared in Scientific Reports on a variant of the CHRNA5 gene (Oni et al., 2016).

-We recently joined with RUCDR Infinite Biologics® to form the NIMH Stem Cell Center, a service to bank cells from subjects with mental disorders for use in creating induced pluripotent stem cells (iPSC).
-The Center will also create iPSC as directed by the scientific advisory board.
+We collaborated with RUCDR Infinite Biologics® (now Sampled) to form the NIMH Stem Cell Center, a service to bank cells from subjects with mental disorders for use in creating induced pluripotent stem cells (iPSC).
+The Center creates iPSC as directed by the scientific advisory board.
+Sampled also hosts the NINDS Human Cell and Data Repository, which includes stem cells from several neurological disorders.
 We participate in many collaborative studies to use specific genetic background sample to prepare iPSC in the study of addiction, schizophrenia, Alzheimer’s disease, autism and more.
-Find our recent iPSC protocol book here.
+Find our iPSC protocol book here.